Mookie Betts Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The 7.1 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have the last-ranked team ERA across all league pitching staffs (5.68).
+- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.69).

-- Rockies pitchers combine to give up the second-most home runs in baseball (223 total, 1.4 per game).
+- Rockies pitchers combine to allow 225 total home runs at a clip of 1.4 per game (second-most in the league).

-- Davis makes the start for the Rockies, his sixth of the season.
-He is 0-3 with an 8.77 ERA and 22 strikeouts through 25 2/3 innings pitched.
+- Flexen (1-8) gets the starting nod for the Rockies in his 16th start of the season.
+He's put together a 7.01 ERA in 96 1/3 innings pitched, with 71 strikeouts.

-- His most recent appearance was on Friday against the Chicago Cubs, when the righty tossed five innings, surrendering three earned runs while giving up four hits.
+- His most recent time out was on Saturday against the Chicago Cubs, when the right-hander went five innings, surrendering two earned runs while giving up five hits.

-- The 26-year-old has an ERA of 8.77, with 7.7 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .330 batting average against him.
+- The 29-year-old has put together a 7.01 ERA and 6.6 strikeouts per nine innings across 28 games this season, while giving up a batting average of .320 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.